scalableminds/webknossos/docs/tracing_ui.md

 #### Troubleshooting

-Note that the mesh and isosurface support in webKnossos is currently under heavy development.
+Note that the mesh and isosurface support in webKnossos is an ongoing development effort.
 The functionality is currently limited by the following:

 - Isosurface generation only works for segmentation layers (as opposed to volume tracings).
 As a result, the dataset has to be opened in view mode to enable isosurfaces.